card gamer logo

 Pokemon Ace Spec Card - G Scope

-Another card that benefits Genesect-EX only, G Scope is also attached as a Pokemon Tool and offers an extra attack to its Pokemon card.
+Another card that benefits Genesect-EX only, G Scope is also attached as a Pokémon Tool and offers an extra attack to its Pokémon card.

-The attack is also named G Scope, and it deals 100 HP of damage to one of your opponent’s Benched Pokemon, with a 2 Grass, 1 Colorless Energy cost.
+The attack is also named G Scope, and it deals 100 HP of damage to one of your opponent’s Benched Pokémon, with a 2 Grass, 1 Colorless Energy cost.

-It’s pretty cool, but again with it being tied to a specific Pokemon, we’re not likely to see this particular card returning in this form.
+It’s pretty cool, but again with it being tied to a specific Pokémon, we’re not likely to see this particular card returning in this form.

 Master Ball (94/101)